Frequently Asked Questions

 How big can my tent be?

 The largest we can accommodate is one 6-person tent per site (approximately 12' x 16').
-Two smaller 3-person tents will work as long as they fit on the provided tent pad.
-If you plan to bring 2 large tents, you will need to rent two camp sites.
+Two smaller 3-person tents are allowed as long as they fit on the provided tent pad.
+If you plan to bring 2 large tents or more than 2 small tents, you will need to rent two camp sites.
 This is strictly enforced.
 Please check the tent pad size when making your reservation to be sure it will meet your needs.